Developer Guide

 • File: FILE

-The data type of the primary key can either be an integer value or a GUID.
-Preferably, this should be used because the GUID has multiple advantages over an integer:
+The data type of the primary key can be an integer or a GUID.
+A GUID has several advantages over an integer:

 References

-The names of reference data fields in Intrexx automatically have the prefix "REF_" followed by a random key.
-The name can be adjusted via the properties of the reference data field on the Expert tab before the application is published for the first time.
-To do this, show the data fields via the main menu Edit / Show data fields if the data group is selected in the application structure.
+In Intrexx, the names of reference data fields are automatically prefixed with "REF_" followed by a random key.
+You can customize the name in the " Expert" tab using the properties of the reference data field before publishing the application for the first time.
+To do this, display the data fields via the main menu Edit / Show Data Fields when the data group is selected in the application structure.

 Index

-As groupings are often also shown and hidden via JavaScript, they should be given descriptive names according to the following scheme: _grpGroupName.
-The group name should be specified in English.
+Since groups are often shown and hidden using JavaScript ( ), they should be given descriptive names following this pattern: _grpGroupName.
+The group name should be in English.

 Test